btoconnor/ddby/README.md

     print exchange->exchange_to(m, 'EUR')
     >>> €6.50 EUR

-If you want to make your own exchange based off more dynamic values (such as from a database), it's trivial to do so.
+### Making your own exchange

-Simple subclass exchange.base Exchange and implement a get_rate method which returns the exchange rate from original to desired.
+For all but the most trivial applications, a static exchange is not suitable.  ddby makes it trivial to provide an interface to make your own exchange.
+Simply subclass the Exchange object from ddby.exchange.base and implement a ```get_rate``` method which returns the rate from original -> desired.
+From there, you can instantiate your new exchange and call ```exchange_to()``` or ```exchange_from```

+Example:

+    # The worst currency exchange in the world:
+	from ddby.exchange.base import Exchange

+    class MyExchange(Exchange):
+	    def get_rate(self, original, desired):
+		    return 1.0

+This exchange would simply convert 1 for 1 of every currency in the world.
+Not terribly applicable, but it illustrates how easy it is to implement your own exchange, either from a database, a web api, or a random number generator.